sensu/sensu-push/README.md

 Sensu Run is a utility for executing Sensu Go checks on systems that cannot run the Sensu Go Agent.
-Sensu Run wraps the check command execution, constructs a Sensu Go Entity and Event, and posts them to a Sensu Go Backend API for processing.
+Sensu Run wraps the check command execution, constructs a Sensu Go Entity and Event, and communicates with the Sensu Go Backend API to create the Entity (if missing) and submit the Event for processing.
 This utility is written in Ruby (1.8+) and only uses stdlib in hopes it can run on the vast majority of systems.
 This utility was inspired by https://hackage.haskell.org/package/sensu-run.